Our use of cookies

 • a short-term DPA if the person’s property is for sale, we can provide a short-term arrangement for meeting care home fees based on an undertaking signed by a solicitor guaranteeing to pay the amount owed to the council when the sale is completed

 In addition to a first charge and the short-term DPA, we will consider alternative security for a DPA and associated interest.
-We have full discretion as to whether we will accept this.
+We have full discretion whether we will accept this.

 Examples